Saif2406/Saif2406/README.md

 - 👋 Hi, I’m @Saif2406
-- 👀 I’m interested in AWS cloud computing
+- 👀 Working in AWS infra
-- 🌱 I’m currently learning AWS solution Architect
+- 🌱 I’m currently learning Devops
 - 💞️ I’m looking to collaborate on no-one
 - 📫 contact me on 7021849770